-$\alpha_T$ , is calibrated so that, on average, the home office of a telecommuter constitutes 20% of her house.
-The calibrated values of $\nu$ and $\alpha_T$ are equal to 0.71 and 0.934, respectively.
+We calibrate the relative TFP of telecommuters, ν , so that the wages of commuters and telecommuters are identical in the benchmark economy.12 The floorspace share of telecommuters, α_T , is calibrated so that, on average, the home office of a telecommuter constitutes 20% of her house.13 The calibrated values of ν and α_T are equal to 0.71 and 0.934, respectively.

 We borrow values for the remaining city-wide parameters from previous studies.
-The share of housing in expenditures, $\gamma$ , is equal to 0.25, following Davis and Ortalo-Magné (2011).
-The labor share in production, $\alpha$ , is 0.8 (Valentinyi and Herrendorf, 2008), and the land share in construction, $\eta$ , is 0.25 (Combes, Duranton, and Gobillon, 2018).
+The share of housing in expenditures, γ , is equal to 0.25, following Davis and Ortalo-Magné (2011).
+The labor share in production, α , is 0.8 (Valentinyi and Herrendorf, 2008), and the land share in construction, η , is 0.25 (Combes, Duranton, and Gobillon, 2018).
 Parameters that determine the strength of agglomeration forces and decay speed for productivity and residential amenities are borrowed from Ahlfeldt, Redding, Sturm, and Wolf (2015).
-In particular, we set $\lambda = 0.071$ , $\delta = 0.3617$ , $\chi = 1.0326$ , and $\rho = 0.7595$ .
-We also take the variance of the Frèchet shocks and the elasticity of utility with respect to commuting from Ahlfeldt, Redding, Sturm, and Wolf (2015), and set $\epsilon = 6.6491$ and $\kappa = 0.0105$ .
+In particular, we set $\lambda = 0.071$, $\delta = 0.3617$, $\chi = 1.0326$, and $\rho = 0.7595$.
+We also take the variance of the Frèchet shocks and the elasticity of utility with respect to commuting from Ahlfeldt, Redding, Sturm, and Wolf (2015), and set $\epsilon = 6.6491$ and $\kappa = 0.0105$.

-Besides city-wide parameters, in order to solve the model, we also need to know vectors of structural residuals: $E, x, a, \xi$ , and $\overline{H}$ .
-The model provides equilibrium relationships that allow us to identify these residuals from observed prices and quantities uniquely.
-Appendix C provides more details on how we back out these residuals using the data.
+Besides city-wide parameters, in order to solve the model, we also need to know vectors of structural residuals: E, x, a, ξ , and \bar{H} .
+The model provides equilibrium relationships that allow us to identify these residuals from observed prices and quantities.
+Appendix \mathbb{C} provides more details.